En voksen på tur med barn

 Førsteamanuensis

-Water as a global resource has been used for various tasks ranging from domestic to industrial uses.
-Access to improved water and sanitation are fundamental human rights and basic to children’s health and development.
-As an abundant global resources, it covers over 1400 million square kilometres even though only 0.001 percent of water is readily available for human consumptions.
-Further, there is a huge geographical variation in access to consumable water across continents, regions, countries and even within countries.
-While water is non-substitutable for human life, yet it is more than often taken for granted and poorly valued.
+Access to improved water and sanitation are fundamental to human rights and basic to children’s health and development.
+As an abundant global resource, it covers over 1400 million square kilometers even though only 0.001 percent of water is readily available for human consumption.
+Further, there is a huge geographical variation in access to consumable water across continents, regions, countries, and even within countries.
+While water is non-substitutable for human life, it is more than often taken for granted and poorly valued.
 Ensuring global access to safe and clean water for drinking and sanitation is one of the challenges facing mankind today.

 With the current globalization efforts comes with such challenges as rapid urbanizations, environmental degradation, climate change and loss of biodiversity.
 In particular, children are exposed to the highest risks among other for they are the most affected group because they live longer and are relatively susceptible to climatic changes.
 This calls for ECEC stakeholders to make paradigmic shift to a more sustainable and ecological world views and frameworks in which children co-create and shape alternative futures.

-This project aims to raise awareness to cherish and protect water landscapes and water sources, broaden understanding of water as a concept and vital resource for children and their families across contexts, nations, and cultures.
+Pilot project Water and Waterscapes was completed between 2022 and 2023.
+The aim of the pilot projecty was to raise awareness to cherish and protect water landscapes and water sources, broaden understanding of water as a concept and vital resource for children and their families across contexts, nations, and cultures.
 With this new initiative we invite OMEP members all over the world to organise a collaborative exploration with children aged 4 to 8 years.
 Specifically, introduce and invite children and professionals to explore the conditions for their water supplies for washing and for drinking and to express what finding the sources, sensing the water that is available for them, and what it means for them.

 Water and waterscapes is developed by KINDknow/HVL in collaboration with OMEP World.